huggingface/blog/.github/pull_request_template.md

 Once this is done and once all the steps above are completed, you should be able to merge.
 There is no need for additional reviews if you and your co-authors are happy and meet all of the above.

-Feel free to add @osanseviero or @pcuenca as reviewers if you want a final check.
+Feel free to add @pcuenca as reviewers if you want a final check.
 They'll be biased toward light reviews (e.g., check for proper metadata) rather than content reviews unless explicitly asked.